MarcL/marclittlemore.com/_posts/2020-04-28-understanding-different-test-types.md

 New developers often don't know where to start with testing their code.
 They know that it's a good idea but there's an overwhelming amount of information out there.
 Common questions and comments I hear are:

 * What's a unit test?
-* How does it different from an integration test?
+* How does it differ from an integration test?
 * Should I be writing end-to-end tests?
 * I don't know where to start!